onflow/flow-go/pkg/language/docs/language.md

         //
         let recipient: Account = // ...

-        // Get the stored receiver for the recipient account
-        //
-        let receiver <- recipient.storage[ExampleToken.Receiver]

         // Deposit the amount withdrawn from the signer
-        // in the recipient's vault through the receiver
+        // in the recipient's vault through the stored receiver in the recipient account
         //

-        receiver.deposit(vault: <-self.sentFunds)
+        recipient.storage[ExampleToken.Receiver].deposit(vault: <-self.sentFunds)
     }
 }
 ```